Last updated 4 min read

 I was trying to understand why and where they come from, why exactly we don't like them, and what could be the biology behind it?

-There are low-level needs and basic survivorship behaviours that are rewarded with neurochemicals like dopamine, serotonin, etc. Such as seeking food, reproduction, domination within the social hierarchy, sticking to a tribe, etc.
+There are low-level needs and basic survivorship behaviors that are rewarded with neurochemicals like dopamine, serotonin, etc. Such as seeking food, reproduction, domination within the social hierarchy, sticking to a tribe, etc.

-During our lifetime we communicate with a reinforcement learning social environment where we learn more complex behaviours - social behaviours, that we use to accomplish the exact same basic survivorship goals and avoid threats and fears of penalties.
+During our lifetime we communicate with a reinforcement learning social environment where we learn more complex behaviors - social behaviors, that we use to accomplish the exact same basic survivorship goals and avoid threats and fears of penalties.

 Some of them work and pay off the reward.